 Tokio Millennium Re (TMR) is an international reinsurance company which covers the large pay-outs insurance providers have to make in the wake of catastrophic weather events.

-Enabling improved insurance fund management
+Improved insurance fund management

-Forecasting insurance losses seasons in advance
+Forecasting losses seasons in advance

-Having access to more accurate predictions of losses means that TMR could potentially forecast losses seasons in advance.
-This has given the company an even more accurate understanding of the reinsurance risk they are exposed to, allowing them to further improve their management of insurance funds.
+Our additional analysis has given the company an even more accurate understanding of the reinsurance risk they are exposed to, allowing them to further improve their management of insurance funds.